KAYAK Best B&B Award 2023

 and

-Castle Cary is a wonderful historic market town regarded as the gateway to the West Country.
-The house is on the edge of town and is within walking distance of Cary's centre, its market square, historic buildings, station, eateries and shops, which makes it perfectly located to enjoy both the joys of town and the surrounding countryside.
-We back onto farmland owned by the spectacular country estate The Newt In Somerset, the entrance for which is a mere mile away.
-The land is also the site of Cary's original castle and is crossed by the Macmillan Way, founded by and named after a Cary former resident.
+Come on in and enjoy our legendary hospitality at Ellesmere House, a wonderfully warm and welcoming Victorian property with a gorgeous home from home feel.
+Located on the southern edge of Castle Cary, it provides the perfect blend of town and countryside.
+It is within walking distance of Cary's centre, its market square, historic buildings, station, eateries and shops, and we back onto the farmland owned by the spectacular country estate of The Newt, the entrance for which is a mere mile away.
+The land behind the house is also the site of Cary's original castle and is crossed by the Macmillan Way, founded by and named after a Cary former resident.
+Melanie and Martin are dedicated in making sure your stay is an exceptional one.

 Breakfasts so good even the dog wants some

-We are known for our fabulous hospitality and the delicious breakfasts we have on offer.
-We make our own home-made muesli and granola which is seriously popular, and supply an excellent range of cereals, delicious yoghurt, fresh artisanal bread from Lievito, fruit and juices.
+People have been known to stay just for our breakfasts!
+We make our own home-made muesli and granola which is seriously popular, and supply an excellent range of cereals, delicious yoghurt, fresh artisanal bread, fruit and juices.
 We include as much local produce as possible and from our garden.

 We also make wonderful compotes, home-made jams and provide fresh free-range eggs.
 Martin’s scrambled eggs are legendary and his coffee is superb.
 Our croissants are baked fresh.

-You can also book in for a full English breakfast with delicious bacon and sausages from our local butcher in Cary, The Thoroughly Wild Meat Company, for £10 per head.
-We can cater for most dietary requirements, just let us know if you have any intolerances or allergies in advance.
+You can also book in for a full English breakfast with delicious bacon and sausages from our local butcher in Cary, The Thoroughly Wild Meat Company.

 Ellesmere is a family house and has a lovely friendly feel.
 All our rooms are individually decorated with quirky touches and all the things you need to make sure your stay is a good one.
 The house spans three floors and was built in the 19th-century by a Victorian industrialist.
 You can still see the traces of his legacy - a small, carved wooden door is in the kitchen where the butcher would leave his deliveries.
 Much of the door furniture is original as is the stained glass above the front door and there is a still-working servants bell - excellent for persuading children to come downstairs.
-Melanie, a journalist by training, and Martin, a long-time exhibitor at the RHS Chelsea Flower Show, have maintained the house's original ethos and offer a warm welcome all year round.
+Melanie, a journalist by training who has also specialised in the travel industry, and Martin, a long-time exhibitor at the RHS Chelsea Flower Show, have cultivated an atmosphere of friendliness and provide a warm welcome all year around.
 Their aim is for everyone to have as happy a stay as possible and to make people feel at home.

 We are foodies and a font of knowledge on all the places to eat and drink in the area.
 We have some amazing places to head to from Michelin star fayre to good local pub food from The Bay Tree just 100 yards on from our front door.
 Hauser & Wirth's Roth Bar & Grill is one of our favourites in Bruton.
 For inspired dining we recommend The Clockspire, Milborne Port, our top treaty choice with wonderful staff and service and The botanical Rooms at The Newt.
 Michelin-starred Osip in Bruton has been written about in superlative tones by the food critics.
 Less well known but equally excellent is its fab wine bar and bistro sibling The Old Pharmacy next door.
 There are some excellent pubs and brasseries around too, including The Queen's Arms in Corton Denham and the newly restored Three Horseshoes in Batcombe run by chef Margot Henderson of The French House in Soho fame.
 There's also The Red Lion at Babcary, The Orchard Inn at Galhampton and The Montague Inn, in Shepton Montagu, a big favourite with our guests.
 Another popular destination is The Bradley Hare at Maiden Bradley and also The Bath Arms, next door to the Longleat Estate.
 Just ask us and we'll help you choose and book a table for you.
 See our where to eat page for further ideas and information.